pedro-leitao/jwksformatter/README.md

 # A simple JWKS (JSON Web Key Store) templated formatter

-Ever forgot when your certificates are due to expire ?
+Ever forgot when your certificates are due to expire, and you have a published [OpenID Connect](https://openid.net/connect/) [JWKS](https://tools.ietf.org/html/rfc7517) ?

-`./jwksformatter -templ templates/iCalendar.tmpl -uri https://api.byu.edu/.well-known/byucerts`
+`./jwksformatter -template templates/iCalendar.tmpl -uri https://api.byu.edu/.well-known/byucerts`

 And just throw `certs.ics` at Outlook or whatever calendaring application you use.
 Otherwise just use `templates/csv.tmpl` and import the output CSV into Excel or Google Sheets, or use `template/markdown.tmpl` and have a nice Markdown table like this: